yo-oycom/coretext-adventures/lost-horizon/scenes/valley.md

 The air is crisp and clean, filled with the sweet scent of flowers and the gentle sound of flowing water.
 The temperature is perfect—not too hot, not too cold—and you feel an immediate sense of peace and tranquility wash over you.

 {{#trait "Role" "=" "explorer"}}
 Your explorer's instincts are immediately drawn to the valley's many mysteries, from the ancient stone structures you can see in the distance to the hidden paths that wind through the landscape.
 You can't wait to discover every corner of this hidden paradise.
+The thrill of exploration pulses through your veins.
 {{/trait}}

 {{#trait "Role" "=" "investigator"}}
 Your analytical mind immediately begins cataloging the valley's features, noting the unusual climate, the perfect weather, and the way everything seems to be arranged with purpose and intention.
-This place defies natural laws.
+This place defies natural laws, and you're determined to understand how it works.
 {{/trait}}

 {{#trait "Role" "=" "rescuer"}}
 Your protective instincts make you concerned about the other passengers from the plane, and you're determined to find help or a way to get them to safety.
-This valley might be the sanctuary you've been searching for.
+This valley might be the sanctuary you've been searching for, a place where everyone can find refuge and healing.
 {{/trait}}

 {{#visited "plane"}}